Last updated: 2026-05-07

 Category GitHub Copilot Windsurf Winner

 IDE Support Visual Studio Code, Visual Studio, JetBrains IDEs, Neovim, Xcode, Eclipse, Azure Data Studio.
 Windsurf is a standalone VS Code-based editor.
-Also offers extensions for VS Code, JetBrains IDEs, and Neovim.
-Tie
+Also offers extensions for VS Code, JetBrains IDEs, a… Tie

 The Bottom Line

-Both GitHub Copilot and Windsurf are capable AI coding tools, but they serve different needs.
-GitHub Copilot scores higher (92/100 vs 91/100) and excels in code completion and speed & repetition.
-The choice depends on your specific workflow, team size, and technical requirements.
+GitHub Copilot and Windsurf each serve different needs.
+GitHub Copilot scores higher (93/100 vs 91/100) and tends to excel in Code Completion and Speed & Repetition.
+The right pick depends on your workflow, team size, and technical constraints.

-Choose GitHub Copilot if: you prioritize code completion and speed & repetition and want the higher-rated option (92/100).
+Choose GitHub Copilot if: you prioritize Code Completion and Speed & Repetition and want the higher-rated option (93/100 vs 91/100).

-Choose Windsurf if: you prioritize ai-native development and large codebases and don't mind a slightly lower score for specialized features.
+Choose Windsurf if: you prioritize AI-Native Development and Large Codebases and accept a slightly lower headline score for its specialized fit.